 YREKA, Calif. — One local animal group is reaching out to help those in need from the Klamathon wild fire.
-D.J Longbreak of Heavenly Hauling Transport and Rescue has been rescuing horses and other animals for the past couple of days.
+D.J.
+Longbrake of Heavenly Hauling Transport and Rescue has been rescuing horses and other animals for the past couple of days.

 With the Klamathon fire still burning in Siskiyou county, more than a hundred animals have already been rescued.

-“We got here again at 3:30 this morning and we were up building kennels for the dogs over at Jackson Street School and we came over here to help with the horses,” said Longbreak.
+“We got here again at 3:30 this morning and we were up building kennels for the dogs over at Jackson Street School and we came over here to help with the horses,” Longbrake said.

 Volunteer Callie Cavener of Yreka says its rewarding to connect with animals like “Dirtz,” who was brought to safety from the fire.

 “He is a sweet heart but we have around 37-40 horses here in total right now.
 A lot of them were scared when they came in but they’re a lot better now,” said Cavener.